Avalon: Escavalon

-It is possible that the Chrétien-era Escavalon has turned or split into the Grail realm of Escalot in later prose romances.
+It is possible that the Chrétien-era Escavalon has been turned or split into the Grail realm of Escalot (Malory's Astolat) in later prose romances.
 Nevertheless, the kingdoms of Escalot and Escavalon both appear concurrently in the Vulgate Cycle.
-There, Escavalon is ruled by King Alain, whose daughter Florée is rescued by Gawain and later gives birth to his son Guinglain (and possibly two others).
+There, Escavalon is ruled by King Alain, whose daughter Florée is rescued by Gawain and later gives birth to his son Gingalain.
 The character of Alain may have been derived from Afallach (Avallach) of Avalon.